yugabyte/node-postgres/README.md

 The connections will be distributed equally with the tservers in these zones.

-Note that, you would still need to specify `loadBalance=true` to enable the topology-aware connection load balancing.
+Note that, you would still need to specify `loadBalance` to one of the 5 allowed values to enable the topology-aware connection load balancing.

 ```
 "postgresql://username:password@localhost:5433/database_name?loadBalance=true&topologyKeys=cloud1.region1.zone1,cloud1.region1.zone2"